-Heather Stassen, Cazenovia College Amana Kaskazi, the State University of New Jersey Marie L. Radford, Rutgers University
+Heather Stassen, Cazenovia College Amana Kaskazi, Rutgers University Marie L. Radford, Rutgers University

-Sunday, October 18, 2020 9:30-10:45 am Conference Room III
+Sunday, October 18, 2020 9:30-10:45 am (EST) Conference Room III

 Fake News and the COVID-19 Pandemic

 As the world continues to tackle the raging COVID-19 pandemic, this panel explores critical issues in fake news, its implications, and evolving approaches to combat it with media literacy.
 Panelists will discuss themes developed dealing with international approaches to fake news explored in the newly published edited volume, Fake News: Real Issues in Modern Communication.
 The session will focus on the impact of misinformation and disinformation in a time of public health crises domestically and globally, including messaging from and within China.